andrewsome/BOYM_code_test/README.md

 1. clone this repo by type `git clone` with url.
 2. `cd` into the folder, there are two folders and a README.

-    try run the server first!
+    Try run the server first!
+Open terminal

 3. `cd server` into server. run `npm install` set up environment. to run the server side with nodemon by typing `npm run dev`, to run the server side without nodemon by typing `npm start`.

-    then run the client.
+    Then run the client.
+Open another termianl

 4. `cd client` into client. run `npm install` set up environment. to run the client side by type `npm start`,